Float in Project Management: Definition, Types, Benefits, and Examples

 Type #4: Project float

-Project float denotes how much you can delay the entire project without crossing the project deadline.
+Project float is a term you won’t find in PMBOK but will still hear about a lot.
+It denotes how much you can delay the entire project without missing the project deadline.

-This happens when the internal deadline that the team operates off of is earlier than the actual deadline that the client is aware of.
+This happens when the internal project deadline is scheduled earlier than the deadline agreed upon by the client.

-A version of project float is also found in Critical Chain Project Management (CCPM), although under a different name — project buffer.
+A version of project float is also found in CCPM, although under a different name — project buffer.

 Critical Chain Project Management (CCPM) project buffers